xibosignage/xibo-manual/source/en/install_docker.md

 application in a pre-configured container making it much easier to deploy a [[PRODUCTNAME]] CMS with recommended configuration.

+**The following information relates to installing the Docker package that the [[PRODUCTNAME]] CMS will run on.
+Once Docker is available on the host machine (the machine to run the CMS), the [CMS Installation](install_cms.html) procedure can be followed.**

 ## Install Docker
 Docker installation documents can be found on the [Docker website](https://docs.docker.com/installation/).